wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 5. Set the `PORT` environment variable to `8043` under the `Variables` tab.

-6. Once set, Deploy the client and select `client` when prompted with `Select Service`:
+6. Once set, deploy the client and select `client` when prompted with `Select Service`:

 ```shell
 railway up